asifkotla/EmplManagementSystem/README.md

 ---

-### **Slide 7: Future Enhancements**
+## Future Enhancements

-- Role-based access control for improved security.
+1. Role-based access control for improved security.
-- Integration with cloud-based services for scalability.
+2. Integration with cloud-based services for scalability.
-- Advanced analytics and reporting dashboards.
+3. Advanced analytics and reporting dashboards.
-- Automated onboarding workflows.
+4. Automated onboarding workflows.

 ---

-### **Slide 8: Thank You!**
-**Q&A:**
-- We appreciate your time and look forward to your feedback.
-- Feel free to ask questions about the design or implementation.

----

-Let me know if you'd like further refinements!
+## Getting Started

+### Prerequisites

+- Visual Studio 2022 or later.
+- .NET Core SDK.
+- SQL Server.
+- SMTP server credentials.

+## Acknowledgments

+- Special thanks to the open-source community for their tools and libraries.